ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

 3. Pass the .zip archive to the Docker container over `stdin`.
-The `stdout` is a new .zip archive with the compiled executable.
-The Docker container reads the content of the .zip archive from `stdin` and writes a new .zip archive with the compiled Swift executable to `stdout`.
+The `stdout` is a new .zip archive with the compiled executable file.
+The Docker container reads the content of the .zip archive from `stdin` and writes a new .zip archive with the compiled Swift executable file to `stdout`.

   ```
   docker run -i openwhisk/action-swift-v4.2 -compile main <action-src.zip >../action-bin.zip